Dan Smith (poker player)

 Dan Smith (born February 23, 1989, in Manalapan Township, New Jersey) is an American professional poker player.
 He now resides in Las Vegas, Nevada.
-He has won many titles during his poker career, including a World Poker Tour title, a World Series of Poker bracelet and a championship event at the Aussie Millions.
+Smith has won many titles during his poker career, including a World Poker Tour title, a World Series of Poker bracelet and a championship event at the Aussie Millions.

 Poker

 Dan Smith started playing online poker at the age of 16, before actually reaching the legal gambling age in the US.
 He is a former chess player who got into college on a chess scholarship, but he decided to stop his studies in 2007 (at 18 years old) to pursue a full-time poker career.

-His first cash and victory was in 2008 when he won the Heartland Poker Tour Main Event at Turning Stone Resort & Casino in New York for $101,960.
-Smith's biggest tournament cash to date came in June 2014 when he won the Bellagio Super High Roller $100,000 buy-in event with a grand prize of $2,044,766.
-He has over 74 cashes in live poker tournaments and has won over $36,000,000.
+Smith's first cash and victory was in 2008, when he won the Heartland Poker Tour Main Event at Turning Stone Resort & Casino in New York for $101,960.
+In June 2014, he won the Bellagio Super High Roller $100,000 buy-in event with a grand prize of $2,044,766, his biggest cash up to that point.
+He has over 74 cashes in live poker tournaments and has won over $55,000,000.